1/5 To A Percent

 Before tackling the conversion of 1/5 to a percentage, let's establish a firm understanding of both fractions and percentages.

 A fraction represents a part of a whole.
 It consists of two numbers: the numerator (top number) and the denominator (bottom number).
 The numerator indicates the number of parts you have, while the denominator indicates the total number of parts the whole is divided into.
-For example, in the fraction 1/5, 1 is the numerator and 5 is the denominator.
+Take this: in the fraction 1/5, 1 is the numerator and 5 is the denominator.
 This means we have 1 part out of a total of 5 equal parts.

 The core concept linking fractions and percentages is the idea of representing a portion of a whole.
 The conversion process involves transforming a fraction's representation to reflect parts out of 100.